 The Spectrum picks up on many of the key ideas introduced by Arnstein (1969) but frames its definitions around ‘impact on the decision’.
 This focus on the potential to influence the outcome of a project is very useful when seeking to understand the power relationship between people (citizens) and governments or industry, and gives further nuance to the ‘delegated power’ and ‘citizen control’ levels of Arnstein’s Ladder.
 But, the hierarchy of focus and the push toward increasing impact on decisions can mean that processes can be structured to meet the decision-making criteria without necessarily undertaking what might be termed a good participatory process.
 In earlier explorations of the relationship between this framework and Arnstein’s ladder, the authors noted that projects that met a particular level on the IAP2 spectrum were able to be aligned with almost all of the rungs of Arnstein’s Ladder, depending on the processes that were carried out that led to the decision-making process that is measured by the IAP2 spectrum (Davis & Andrew, 2017).
 Put simply, process is a key ingredient, worthy of focus in its own right.

 The IAP2 Spectrum and Arnstein’s Ladder are not the only frameworks for evaluating engagement of people in co-design or consultation processes, but they are illustrative of two very different approaches.
 On the one hand, the majority of Arnstein’s Ladder focuses on describing processes of working together, while on the other, the IAP2 spectrum focuses exclusively on control over the decision-making process.
 This may seem a small difference, but the value of many co-design processes cannot simply be captured by how much of the control over decision-making was given to the ‘end-user’ participants.
 Calvo and Sclater (2021), for example, describe significant social learning that can come from engaging in co-design, while in our previous work, we have looked to Max-Neef’s (2017) needs and satisfiers framework to identify a number of very significant forms of value that relate to both participation in decision-making and participation in “good” processes (Wallace, Davis & Gwilt, 2021).
 In particular we highlighted that, irrespective of the outcomes, co-design processes can be directly beneficial for participating stakeholders by aiding the satisfaction of fundamental human needs.
-To this end, we have developed a conceptual framework that instead of arguing the merits of one approach or the other, brings together these approaches into a field of practices that can describe a wide variety of processes and approaches (Figure 3).
+To this end, we have developed a conceptual framework that, instead of arguing the merits of one approach or the other, brings together these approaches into a field of practices that can describe a wide variety of processes and approaches (Figure 3).
 This integrated framework is presented as a catalyst for discussion and for the scenario-based experimentations presented in the next section of this paper.
 As this framework is still under development, it uses an abstracted nomenclature on its axes, but is aligned with Arnstein’s Ladder (Arnstein, 1969) and the IAP2 spectrum (IAP2, 2018) to help explain the concepts.
 In future versions of this framework, it is intended that specific descriptors be developed for both the axes and the fields.

-The ‘citizen control’ and ‘delegation’ models of Arnstein’s Ladder have been presented as part of the matrix, but are not included in the framework because as previously discussed, the ideas captured by these two levels focus predominantly on decision-making rather than participation.
+The ‘citizen control’ and ‘delegation’ models of Arnstein’s Ladder have been presented as part of the matrix, but are not included in the framework because, as previously discussed, the ideas captured by these two levels focus predominantly on decision-making rather than participation.
 Should these be included in future versions of this model, they would form two subsets of ‘empower’ on the x-axis.

 Figure 3.
 An integrated conceptual framework for planning and evaluating co-design processes.
 Regions highlighted with an asterisk are developed further in the results section below.